project-meucci/thimm.github.io/docs/In Search of Soil/Dr-gary-harman-benefits-of-trichoderma-in-search-of-soil-15.md

 ---
-title: Dr. Gary Harman - Benefits of Trichoderma | In Search of Soil #15
+title: Dr Gary Harman Benefits Of Trichoderma In Search Of Soil 15
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2021-07-28)